NITHISHM2410/latent-diffusion-tf/README.md

 generator = GenerateImages(...) # check params in docstring. generator.sample() # check params in docstring.
 ```

+## Weights
+- All LDM weights & VQ weights along with optimizer states can be found at 'Input' section of the Kaggle demo notebook.
+- VQ model weights can also be found [here](https://drive.google.com/drive/folders/1jYH7YGGGu-T_2f3OE_437KVKbpzZc4-o?usp=sharing)

 ## Acknowledgement
 - [Official LDM in PyTorch](https://github.com/CompVis/latent-diffusion)